-This module allows students to develop, broaden and deepen their knowledge and understanding of the principles of Criminal Law and introduces the concepts of the law of Evidence in Scotland.
+This module allows students to acquire then develop knowledge and understanding of the principles of Scots criminal law and the law of evidence in Scotland.

 The aim of this Module is to identify and examine the principles of Scots criminal law and evidence.